Dhi13man/spring-multi-data-source/README.md

 8. The generated code will be available in the `target/generated-sources/annotations` directory.
 9. Add that directory as a generated sources root in your IDE.
 10. Use the generated code as mentioned above.

+## Removing Dependency on spring-multi-data-source without Losing Functionality

+A big selling point of this library is that it is not a black box.
+The generated code is clean, human-readable, and can be directly carried over to the relevant packages of the main code if you no longer wish to be tied down to this library.

+1. Move the generated configuration classes and repositories to the relevant packages in your project from the `target/generated-sources/annotations` directory.
+2. Remove the `@EnableMultiDataSourceConfig` annotation from your configuration class.
+3. Remove the `@TargetDataSource` annotation from your repository methods.
+4. Remove the `spring-multi-data-source` dependency from your project pom.

+And thats all you have to do!
+You are no longer tied down to this library and have the freedom to use and modify the generated code to your liking.

 ## Contributing